Bryan and Laura's Adoption Story: Joy Mixed With Pain

 December 8, 2016

-Jason and Annie reached out to one of my wonderful CAC couples (David and Sarah) back in August of last year to talk about adoption.
-As they began to explore whether or not Christian Adoption Consultants was a good fit for them, we chatted on the phone several times, and I even had the pleasure of talking with Annie's parents.
+Jason and Annie reached out to one of my wonderful adoptive couples (David and Sarah) back in August of last year to talk about adoption.
+As they began to explore whether or not working with a consultant was a good fit for them, we chatted on the phone several times, and I even had the pleasure of talking with Annie's parents.
 Right away, I appreciated how seriously Jason and Annie were taking the decision to consider the best approach for their adoption journey; they didn't jump in blindly, but wisely learned as much as they could.
 We talked about the benefit to having a consultant there as your support, to pray for you and encourage you along the way.
 We discussed the strengths found in applying with multiple agencies and attorneys to decrease wait time.
-We chatted about risks and about how CAC seeks to help families cut down on them.
+We chatted about risks and about how I, as a consultant, help families cut down on them.
 And even more importantly, I was able to hear about their beautiful desire to become parents despite their difficult journey up to that point.
 It was clear that Jason and Annie had so much love to give!

 Then, at the end of August, almost exactly a year from when they first started learning about CAC from David and Sarah, and about seven months after they had applied to agencies, they finally heard the words they had been praying for.
 They were chosen to become the parents of a little girl waiting for them at the hospital!
 They quickly rushed to their daughter and those months of anguish in the waiting were washed away as they gazed upon their beautiful child.